Skip to main content

 • Products that need to launch in 2-4 weeks

-• Founders who've tried building auth/payments from scratch and want to skip that work
+• Developers who have built auth/payments from scratch before and want to skip it

 Bad fit:

-• B2B SaaS needing teams/organizations from day one
+• B2B SaaS requiring team/organization features from day one

-• Products needing admin panel for customer support
+• Products needing an admin panel for customer support

-• Teams > 3 developers (architecture becomes a limiting factor)
+• Teams larger than 3 developers (architecture becomes a limiting factor)

 Final Verdict